johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - The art of having no opinion
   > Mechanism for suppressing innate bias
   > Most opinions are reactionary and unrelated to whats really happening
-  > Definitely true of todays politics.
-Differnet sides ahve opinions that are really reactions based on thier current stance/posture.
+  > Definitely true of today's politics.
+Different sides have opinions that are really reactions based on their current stance/posture.
-  > Becoming and independent/orthogonal rational thinker requires suppression of reactinoary positions/thoughts
+  > Becoming and independent/orthogonal rational thinker requires suppression of reactionary positions/thoughts

 # You are what you think, but with practice, you can change what you think